15 LGBTQ+ composers in classical music history that you probably already know

 You’ve likely heard their music, but have you heard their stories?
 From Copland to Corelli, we celebrate some of the greatest LGBTQ+ composers in classical music history.

-Whether they were able to be out and honest in their own lifetimes or not, we want to take the opportunity now to celebrate the incredible contributions queer composers have made to the history of classical music from as early as the 17th century and beyond.
+Whether they were able to be out publicly in their own lifetimes or not, queer composers have made incredible contributions to the history of classical music from as early as the 17th century and beyond.
 Here are their stories...

 Edward Benjamin Britten is one of the finest composers of English operas, choral works, and songs, many of which he wrote for his life partner, tenor Sir Peter Pears.